adamelha/DB_music/APIs.md

 ## Get User Playlists
 ----
   This is called when the user wishes to display his playlists.
 The page will be a list of buttons representing each playlist.
-  Returns a list of `{'playlist_id': <int: id>, 'playlist_name': '<playlist name>'}` corresponding to the playlists that belong to the user.
+  Returns a list of `{'name': '<playlist name>', 'number_of_songs' : <int: # songs in playlist>}` corresponding to the playlists that belong to the user.
-  This way the client can display buttons for each playlist.
+  This way the playlists can be displayed in the same way as songs/artists/albums

  * **URL**